phoenicyan/phoenicyan.github.io/_posts/2025-09-14-sql_transpiler.md

 </div>

-## Intro
+## Introduction
-I have been hearing stories about various AI assistants that help in writing code.
-It brings so much joy that it was called "vibe coding"[^1].
-So, I wanted to try it myself in a small weekend project just to see how it works.
-I chose an AI from the most reputable vendor (imho): gemini.google.com.
-But I guess I could get similar results with a different AI vendor as well.
+At some time during this year, I heard the term "vibe coding"[^1].
+So, I wanted to try it myself in a small project to see how it works.
+Also I wanted to demonstrate some of my ideas for a SQL transplilation (conversion between Postgres and T-SQL dialects).
+I chose an AI from one of the most reputable vendors (imho): gemini.google.com.
+However, I could achieve similar results with a different AI vendor as well.
-I limited goals of my project to:
+I limited the goals of my project to:
-1. Implement a parser that understands couple of SQL dialects (Postgres and T-SQL).
+1. Implement a parser that understands a couple of SQL dialects (Postgres and T-SQL).
 1. Implement a builder that converts AST into an internal representation of a SQL statement.
-1. Implement output statement generator in desired dialect.
+1. Implement the output statement generator in the desired dialect.

 For example, the Transpiler should be able to convert a T-SQL statement such as
 ```sql